๐ก Key Takeaways

 The Tallow Comeback

 Whole Foods trend coverage for 2026 points to a wider return of traditional fats, including tallow [1][2].
+According to FoodNavigator, citing Tastewise, beef tallow popularity rose about 106% year-over-year, the fastest-growing of the 2026 traditional-fat flavors [6].
 The comeback sits at the intersection of nose-to-tail cooking, seed-oil skepticism, high-heat frying, ancestral-food aesthetics, and social media demonstrations of rendered fat in jars.

 A source-led food-history page should avoid turning that into a health verdict.
 The stronger story is symbolic.
 Beef tallow now lets people perform tradition, thrift, flavor, and resistance to industrial food in one ingredient.